aikhe/praf-reg-portal/README.md

 # PRAF Technology - Flood Prevention System

-A web application for PRAF Technology's flood prevention system that allows users to register their Philippine phone numbers (+63) to receive flood alerts.
+A web application for PRAF Technology's flood prevention system that allows users to register their phone numbers (+63) to receive flood alerts.

 ## Setup Instructions